Accounting and Tax

 Self-employed creators must pay taxes quarterly if they expect to owe at least $1,000 in taxes for the year.
 Payment deadlines:

 Failing to make these payments can result in penalties from the IRS.
-Consider using a tax professional or OnlyFans tax calculator to determine how much you should pay each quarter.
+Consider using a tax professional or an OnlyFans tax calculator to determine how much you should pay each quarter.

 If you use part of your home exclusively for work, you may qualify for a home office deduction.
 There are two methods: